 Humble and Hungry: The Accidental Mess Maker

 Lencioni labels people who are humble and hungry as accidental mess makers.
 With this persona, team members will respect how motivated they are.
-They mean well, and sincerely care about fulfilling the company’s mission and serving others.
+They mean well, and sincerely care about fulfilling the company’s mission, serving others, and organizational health.
 But, how they go about this isn’t always wise.
 They’re the classic “think before you speak” type, which can negatively affect interpersonal relationships in the business.
-Gaining more emotional intelligence is a must in order for them to develop into true team players.
+Gaining more emotional intelligence is a must in order for them to develop into real team players.

 Hungry and Smart: The Skillful Politician